firavoyage/blogging/readme.md

   - .roman holiday (1953)
   - .oppenheimer (2023)
 - - tom and jerry classic collection (1940)
-  - spongebob squarepants (1999)
   - in solitude where we are least alone (2010)
   - worldend: what do you do at the end of the world? are you busy? will you save us?
 (2017)
   - lucky star (2007)
   - evangelion (1995)
   - .sword art online (2012)
-  - .tonikawa: over the moon for you (2020)
-  - .my youth romantic comedy is wrong, as i expected (2011)
   - .the melancholy of haruhi suzumiya (2006)
   - .the disappearance of haruhi suzumiya (2010)
+  - .date a live (2013)
   - .a certain scientific railgun (2009)
   - .re: zero - starting life in another world (2016)
+  - .tonikawa: over the moon for you (2020)
+  - .my youth romantic comedy is wrong, as i expected (2011)
   - .your lie in april (2014)
   - .bakemonogatari (2009)
   - .frieren: beyond journey's end (2023)